I should really bake more cookies.

 The brainchild of cookie maven Dorie Greenspan, these are rather adult cookies with their bittersweet cocoa powder, nutty cacao nibs, and hint of spicy cinnamon, black pepper, allspice, and cloves.
 Their sandwich construction makes them just fussy enough to satisfy my inner pastry chef, and the jam in the middle gives them a little bit of tartness and causes the cookies to soften deliciously after a day in a cookie tin.
 I filled half with apricot jam and half with raspberry, and Nate and I changed our minds with every cookie about which jam we liked best (“I think I like raspberry the best.
 No wait, apricot.
 I mean… let me try another one.”).
 Both were excellent.

 The only change I made to the recipe was to drizzle the cookie tops with melted white chocolate for some “pizzaz” – not that they really needed it, but they look extra pretty.
-Dorie has a genius technique for rolling out the just-mixed dough between two sheet of parchment paper and then chilling it, which also means that your cookies cut out nice and cleanly, and if you keep them chilled until you are ready to bake, they will hold their shape in the oven too.
+Dorie has a genius technique for rolling out the just-mixed dough between two sheet of parchment paper and then chilling it, which also means that your cookies cut out nice and cleanly, and if you keep them chilled until you are ready to bake, they will hold their shape in the oven as well.
 I’m not going to lie, these cookies are a bit time consuming with all the rolling and cutting out and filling and sandwiching and drizzling, but they were pretty worth it, too!

 Cocoa Linzer Cookies